Substation: Design diagrams

 Tottenham Substation, set in wild parkland in North London.

-The first step in planning a substation layout is the preparation of a one-line diagram, which shows in simplified form the switching and protection arrangement required, as well as the incoming supply lines and outgoing feeders or transmission lines.
+The first step in planning a substation layout is the preparation of a single-line diagram, which shows in simplified form the switching and protection arrangement required, as well as the incoming supply lines and outgoing feeders or transmission lines.
 It is a usual practice by many electrical utilities to prepare one-line diagrams with principal elements (lines, switches, circuit breakers, transformers) arranged on the page similarly to the way the apparatus would be laid out in the actual station.

 In a common design, incoming lines have a disconnector and a circuit breaker.
 In some cases, the lines will not have both, with either a switch or a circuit breaker being all that is considered necessary.
 A disconnect switch is used to provide isolation, since it cannot interrupt load current.
 A circuit breaker is used as a protection device to interrupt fault currents automatically, and may be used to switch loads on and off, or to cut off a line when power is flowing in the 'wrong' direction.
 When a large fault current flows through the circuit breaker, this is detected through the use of current transformers.
 The magnitude of the current transformer outputs may be used to trip the circuit breaker resulting in a disconnection of the load supplied by the circuit break from the feeding point.
 This seeks to isolate the fault point from the rest of the system, and allow the rest of the system to continue operating with minimal impact.
 Both switches and circuit breakers may be operated locally (within the substation) or remotely from a supervisory control center.

 With overhead transmission lines, the propagation of lightning and switching surges can cause insulation failures into substation equipment.
 Line entrance surge arrestors are used to protect substation equipment accordingly.
 Insulation Coordination studies are carried out extensively to ensure equipment failure (and associated outages) is minimal.

 Once past the switching components, the lines of a given voltage connect to one or more buses.
 These are sets of busbars, usually in multiples of three, since three-phase electrical power distribution is largely universal around the world.

 The arrangement of switches, circuit breakers, and buses used affects the cost and reliability of the substation.
 For important substations a ring bus, double bus, or so-called "breaker and a half" setup can be used, so that the failure of any one circuit breaker does not interrupt power to other circuits, and so that parts of the substation may be de-energized for maintenance and repairs.
 Substations feeding only a single industrial load may have minimal switching provisions, especially for small installations.

 This single-line diagram illustrates the breaker-and-a-half configuration often used in switchyards of small utilities.
 In large utilities the double-bus-double-breaker configuration is often preferred.